Categories

 There always came a moment at the end of a project when we’d all sit down and say, “Alright.
 What worked.
 What didn’t.
 And how do we never end up in that hell hole again?”

-And if worked through with camaraderie and humility, retros become rocket fuel for growth and connection.
+And if worked through with camaraderie and humility, retros became rocket fuel for growth and connection.
 There’s a German saying, “Man sieht sich immer zweimal im Leben!”
 It translates into something like “you meet the same person twice.”
-This can be taken positively as “you will see the person again”, or in the way that I resonate with it: “never accidentally repeat the same relationship patterns with a different person”.
+This can be taken positively as though to say in life “you will see the person again”, or in the way that I resonate with it: “life might send us someone new, who carries the same old pattern.
+And unless we’re aware, we risk replaying the same story with a different character.”

 In life, not everyone’s working on the same project as you.
 So how do you manage?